twoladel/py110/lesson_1/notes.md

 - Move back and forth between the steps
 - Refer back to notes
 - Switch between implementation and abstract problem solving
+- Don't try to problem solve at the code level
+- Practice, practice, evolve, practice, evolve.